 Apart from in exceptional circumstances, you must make your claim within 3 years of the injury/accident occurring.
-Once your claim has been validated you will undergo medical assessment from a medical consultant.
+Once your claim has been validated you will undergo a medical assessment from a medical consultant.

 Beginning a claim for medical negligence can mark the start of a long journey for some clients.
 Fine details of the case need to be examined, often including those of a personal nature.
 However, all these elements are important in our ultimate aim of getting you the maximum amount of personal injury compensation you deserve.

 If you think you might have a case that falls under the category of medical negligence please contact us for informal advice.
 We operate on a no win, no fee basis.

 Call us on 0800 342 3206 or contact us online and one of our team will be in touch with you to discuss your circumstances in more detail, on an informal and confidential, yet professional, basis.